protddg-bench/protddg-bench/README.md

       5. P53:       42 variants from P53 structure 2OCJ.
 Data from PMID:24281696.

+      6. KORPM:     2,371 mutations from 129 protein families with sequence identity <25%.
+                    PMID:36629451.

-      6. PTMUL:     914 multiple site variants from 91 protein structures and 77 clusters.
+      7. PTMUL:     914 multiple site variants from 91 protein structures and 77 clusters.
                     PMID:31266447.
-      7. KORPM:     2,371 mutations from 129 protein famileis with sequence identity <25%.
-                    PMID:36629451.

      - The directory S2648 and VB1432 contains 10 files for 10-folds cross-validation tests.